krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 pull request with thoughts, suggestions or feedback.

 In this document, we'll motivate and introduce the key ideas in the calculus
-informally, with lots of highly evocative examples and simplifications to
+informally, with lots of evocative examples and simplifications to
 illustrate concepts.

-While it is aimed squarely at the non-technical reader, in order to understand the ideas, some basic mathematical notation is used in key sections.
-We do augment these with examples to build intuition throughout.
+While it is aimed at conveying the main concepts intuitively, in order to understand the ideas, some basic mathematical notation is used in key sections.
+We augment these with examples to build intuition throughout.
+However, given the nature of the material we have opted to stay on the side of rigor rather than dilute the concepts, even in this "gentle" introduction.

 If you are inclined to skim over anything with mathematical notation in it, working through the examples should be sufficient to grasp the key ideas and